Willmo103/typerdantic/README.md

 ## Core Features

 - **Declarative Menus**: Define your CLI menus, options, and actions using Pydantic models.
 The structure of your data model *is* the structure of your menu.
-- **App Controller**: A top-level `TyperdanticApp` controller manages navigation between different menus, enabling multi-screen applications.
+- **Seamless Navigation**: A top-level `TyperdanticApp` controller manages a single, persistent UI, eliminating screen flashes when navigating between menus.
 - **Custom Styling**: Theme your entire application by loading a simple TOML style file.
 - **Self-Documenting**: Pydantic `Field` descriptions are automatically used as help text within the interactive UI.
 - **Asynchronous by Design**: Built with `asyncio` to handle user input and actions without blocking.